suffolklibraries/sljekyll/about/member-organisations/bungay-community-library/index.md

 ## The story so far

 We're a registered charity (Registered Charity Number 1151649), set up in 2012 as a direct response to the need for a community group to support the library and raise funds for further development.
-We're made up of a board of trustees and 55 members.
+We're made up of a board of trustees and 71 members.

 ## Recent successes

-* Our secretary Sylvia Knights was nominated and voted to the Suffolk’s Libraries IPS board in September 2015, she has also been appointed Vice Chair
+* Sylvia Knights was nominated and voted to the Suffolk’s Libraries IPS Board in September 2015.
+She has since been appointed Vice Chair.
-* Raised funds to redecorate main library in November 2014
+* Raised funds at a book sale in 2019 to go towards redevelopment of the library foyer.
-* Installed 3 additional public computers for free customer use
-* Jointly purchased a Harold Steggles Shell advertisement poster on behalf of the town, now displayed within the Library.
-* Welcomed Louis de Bernières as our new patron
-* Increased our range of greetings cards to compensate for the recent closure of Lodge Cordell and the Post Office
+* Used funds raised in 2018 to install bespoke shelving for the children’s library, a bespoke self-service machine stand and a display table for new books.
+* Re-carpeted the downstairs of the library.

 ## Future plans

-To continue to promote the library and its services
+To continue to promote the library and its services.